Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Candidate selection

 where $f(m_Y-m_0, N-m_Y, x)$ is the F-distribution probability density function with $m_Y-m_0$ and $N-m_Y$ degrees of freedom.
 The $p$-value serves as a metric for testing the null hypothesis --- namely, that the additional degree of freedom introduced by the Yarkovsky force model is superfluous.

-Our initial selection refinement step consisted of discarding those objects for which $p > 0.05$, which approximately corresponds to a 2-standard-deviation detection threshold.
+Our initial selection refinement step consisted of discarding those objects for which $p > 0.05$, which approximately corresponds to a two-standard-deviation detection threshold.
 This step rejected 60 objects, leaving 171 objects for further consideration.

 We also followed the procedure of \citet{nuge12yark}, and determined those objects for which there were fewer than 10 measurements in the first 10 years of observations.
-This check is necessary because isolated, erroneous astrometry can result in spurious detections.
-For these objects, we re-fit the Yarkovsky model with the sparse observations removed, and rejected any objects for which the resulting $\dadt$ value changed significantly from that of the nominal fit.
+For these objects, we refit the Yarkovsky model with the sparse observations removed, and rejected any objects for which the resulting $\dadt$ value changed significantly from that of the nominal fit This check is necessary because early astrometry, which can be of lower quality or erroneous, often yields spurious detections.
 This step rejected 12 objects, leaving 159 objects remaining.
-These 159 asteroids make up our final set of Yarkovsky detections (Table~\ref{tbl:data}).

-Finally, because pre-CCD astrometry can lead to spurious detections (Section \ref{sec-unphysical}) even with proper weights, we re-analyzed 27 Yarkovsky candidates for which pre-1965 astrometry exists.
+Finally, because pre-CCD astrometry can lead to spurious detections (Section \ref{sec-ganymed}) even with proper weights, we reanalyzed 27 remaining Yarkovsky candidates for which pre-1965 astrometry exists.
 Specifically, we discarded the pre-1965 astrometry, fit for $\dadt$ values with the shortened observation intervals, and recomputed $p$-values.
 Objects that no longer met the $p \leq 0.05$ criterion were flagged.
+Objects were also flagged when $p$ was $\leq 0.05$, but the error bars of the Yarkovsky rates with and without the pre-1965 observations did not overlap.
 About a dozen objects are in this category and their Yarkovsky rates require additional verification.

+At the end of this process, 249 objects remained in our data set.
+Two objects had arc lengths shorter than 5 years and were eliminated.
+The 247 remaining asteroids constitute our final set of Yarkovsky detections.
+They include 122 Apollos (49\%), 81 Atens (33\%), and 44 Amors (18\%).
+With the exception of 2009~BD, they span a range of absolute magnitudes between 12.4 and 24.4.
+Our Yarkovsky drift rate and efficiency measurements are shown in Table~\ref{tbl:data}.
+For completeness, we also list the 8 objects whose rates differ when including or excluding pre-1965 observations in Table~\ref{tbl:pre1965}.